RhinoCodes/ArchLive/README.md

  * Xfce
  * KDE Plasma

-Choose the iso to your hardware power or prefrence.
+Choose the iso to your hardware power or preference.

 ## PR's Welcome
-Anyone is welcome to PR a new iso in, just look at the [archiso wiki](https://wiki.archlinux.org/index.php/archiso)
+Anyone is welcome to PR a new iso in, just look at the [archiso wiki](https://wiki.archlinux.org/index.php/archiso) Also for installing archlinux, the [wiki](https://wiki.archlinux.org/index.php/Installation_guide) is the best guide.
+For any questions you are welcome on our discord server.
 ### [Discord](https://discord.com/channels/745321685468577792/745321685892202569)